ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 These theoretical expressions are compared with the empirical estimates obtained through Monte Carlo simulation.

 ---
+## Theoretical Foundation

+This project is grounded in the **Collective Risk Model**, one of the classical frameworks in actuarial science for modeling aggregate insurance losses.

+The implementation combines:

+- Compound Poisson frequency modeling;
+- Lognormal claim severity;
+- Monte Carlo simulation;
+- Theoretical moment calculations;
+- Normal approximation;
+- Translated Gamma approximation.

+Together, these components provide a comprehensive framework for studying aggregate insurance losses and comparing empirical simulation results with classical analytical approximations.

+---
 ## Methodology

 The aggregate loss distribution is estimated using a Monte Carlo simulation based on the Compound Poisson Collective Risk Model.